 Over-the-counter and/or prescription medications may be used to reduce tension in the back muscles and alleviate inflammation in the painful area of the back.

 Massage therapy is often good for pinched nerves in the lower back.
-This is because it can help alleviate muscle tension that may be causing or worsening the nerve impingement.
+This is because it can help alleviate muscle tension that may be causing or worsening nerve impingement.
 As a safe and natural treatment option, massage therapy is widely used by patients to help with pain and stiffness from a pinched nerve.

 There are many different types of massage, but the most popular for pinched nerves in the back include deep tissue massages and Swedish massages.
 Make sure to visit a licensed and reputable massage therapist to prevent further irritating the impinged nerve.